EdgeJay/d3hiring-nodejs-api-assessment/README.md

 - Node.js v10.16.3 (if `nvm` is available and required version is installed, use `nvm use` command)
 - Yarn
+- [Hubflow](https://datasift.github.io/gitflow/TheHubFlowTools.html) (if you intend to add new branches)

 ### Installation steps